 - We need to hold corporate executives personally responsible when they lie about protecting our personal information.

 At this time, nine other U.S. states are considering similar laws.
 Maine and Nevada have already passed privacy legislation albeit with narrower parameters.

-Some critics argue that these privacy laws must be implemented at a federal level in order to be truly effective.
+Some critics argue that the federal government must implement these privacy laws in order for them to be truly effective.
 An assortment of state-level laws with varying standards will complicate compliance.

 Although we will likely see additional changes to the privacy landscape in the coming months and years, these new privacy laws are setting a new precedent and take us a big step in the right direction.

 Stay informed with industry-relevant emails curated by our team of experts.